-Before performing the following procedure, read Safety Notices on page iii.
+Before performing the following procedure, read "Safety Notices" on page vii.

-You do not have to power off the system to remove a hot-plug disk drive.
+Note: You do not have to power off the system to remove a hot-plug disk drive.
 Before you perform these procedures, ensure that the customer has taken appropriate actions to back up the data for the drive you are removing, and that the drive has been removed from the configuration.
 Physically removing a hot-plug disk drive from the system before it has been removed from the system configuration can cause unrecoverable data corruption.